offspot/mediawiki-docker/README.md

 ========================

-OpenZIM Mediawiki Docker offers a straight forward solution to deploy Mediawki within on ly one Docker container.
+OpenZIM Mediawiki Docker offers a straight forward solution to deploy Mediawki within only one Docker container.

 Run
 ---